2023 Stripe Chargeback Guide

 Accepting the dispute means that the merchant agrees that the dispute was valid.
 While this may sometimes be the appropriate response and won’t necessarily affect your business negatively, Stripe advises against using this option to replace a well-thought-out refund or returns policy.
 A merchant’s dispute activity does not depend on how many disputes they’ve won or lost, but rather on how many disputes they’ve received.

 Disputes usually arise as a result of the customer questioning a transaction.
 However, they can be withdrawn by the customer when they realize that the transaction was legitimate.
-A typical workflow entails the customer contacting the issuer to request for the dispute to be withdrawn.
+The typical process simply involves the customer contacting the issuer to request that the dispute be withdrawn.

 A withdrawal still entails a lengthy process between banking agencies, and by providing proper evidence, you can help facilitate a more efficient reviewing process.
 It does not help to simply state that the customer has withdrawn the dispute.
 Doing this and not submitting evidence relevant to the dispute reason might lead you to lose the case instead.